kylejericson/DFU_Tool/README.md

 2. Launch Apple Configuration 2 and install the "Automation Tools".
 3. Download my DFU tool https://github.com/kylejericson/DFU_Tool/archive/refs/tags/1.0.zip
 4. Download a .ipsw from Mr Macintosh https://mrmacintosh.com/apple-silicon-m1-full-macos-restore-ipsw-firmware-files-database/
-5. Connect your other Apple Silicon Mac via USB cable good write up about this on Step 5. https://mrmacintosh.com/restore-macos-firmware-on-an-apple-silicon-mac-boot-to-dfu-mode/
+5. Connect your other Apple Silicon Mac via USB-C cable.
+A good write up about this on Step 5. https://mrmacintosh.com/restore-macos-firmware-on-an-apple-silicon-mac-boot-to-dfu-mode/
 6. Open my DFU tool and enter your admin password
 7. In Apple Configurator drag your .ipsw file on to your other Mac in DFU mode and click restore
 8. Wait for the Mac to reinstall macOS and done.